 That’s above Bing, Yahoo!, and any site that’s not named Google.
 Google even emphasizes YouTube videos in its search results—often showing featured video results for queries.

 Whether it’s tutorial videos or entertainment, YouTube has solidified itself as the source for quenching all of our inquiries.

-YouTube gives you about 800 word to describe what is all about.
-Unfortunately search engines still haven't developed the ability to understand your video, so you need to use plain text for it.
+YouTube gives you about 800 words to describe what is all about.
+Unfortunately, search engines still haven't developed the ability to understand your video, so you need to use plain text for it.
 My suggestion, use every bit of it.
 Transcribe it if you lack inspiration.